peter88213/nv_it/README.md

 Italian language package for [novelibre](https://github.com/peter88213/novelibre/).

 This language package includes
-- Italian translations of the *novelibre* user interface.
+- Italian translations of the *novelibre* user interface to be installed as a plugin.
 - Italian online help pages linked to the application.
 - A *novelibre* home page in Italian.